Cart

 Spay surgery, while generally safe and common, is not without risks.
 One such concern is the potential for excessive blood loss during or after surgery, particularly in dogs genetically predisposed to blood clotting disorders such as von Willebrand’s disease or hemophilia.
 Let’s take a closer look at these conditions, their symptoms, and the breeds most prone to these disorders.

 Von Willebrand’s disease is the most common inherited blood clotting disorder in dogs.
 It results from a deficiency of von Willebrand factor, a protein essential for platelet adhesion.
 This deficiency makes it harder for the body to stop bleeding, leading to prolonged and excessive bleeding.
 Symptoms may include frequent nosebleeds, gum bleeding, prolonged bleeding from a minor cut, and excessive bleeding during heat cycles or after giving birth.
+Blood may also appear in the dog’s urine or stool.
 In the context of spay surgery, you might notice extended bleeding from the surgical site or internal bleeding evidenced by pale gums, lethargy, and abdominal distention.

 Hemophilia is another inherited blood clotting disorder, although less common than von Willebrand’s disease.
 Hemophilia results from a deficiency of specific clotting factors, leading to severe and spontaneous bleeding episodes.
 Symptoms of hemophilia can include blood in the urine or feces, spontaneous bleeding from the nose or mouth, and swollen or painful joints due to internal bleeding.
 After a spay surgery, a dog with hemophilia might exhibit prolonged bleeding, bruising around the surgical site, and signs of pain or discomfort due to internal bleeding.